Detect

 Warning list guide

-This section provides information about the warning list check, which can be activated for a company’s incoming invoices as part of the Detect service.
-This guide can be shared directly with customers or used as a basis for creating user support documentation.
+This section explains the warning list check in detail.
+It can be shared directly with end users or used as a basis for customer support documentation.

 What is a warning list?